Mikohab450/Hawatel-task/README.md

 >price_updater.py -csv

-The script need database configuration to connect to, the example setup you can find in config.json file.
+The script needs database configuration to connect to a database, the example setup you can find in config.json file.